 Direct cardioversion is useful in patients with atrial fibrillation or atrial flutter who failed medical management and are experience ongoing myocardial ischemia, hemodynamic instability, and heart failure.
 Non-acute cases can be potentially dangerous, as clots may form in the atrium and possibly dislodge after cardioversion.

 In young patients without structural heart disease, catheter ablation can be useful in overcoming arrhythmias.
 Using radiofrequency ablation techniques, an operator can destroy non-sinus junctions which are responsible for the abnormal rhythm.
 This procedure intends to leave a single pacemaker node intact for synchronization.

 A surgical maze procedure may be beneficial to patients undergoing heart surgery for coexisting cardiac problems.
 Using various techniques, a surgeon creates scar tissue in the atria.
 Since scar tissue cannot conduct electricity, a stray current is halted, which reduces non-sinus induced arrhythmias.

 Future Research Directions

-All the methods described above have been proven to convert the patient to sinus rhythm and restore atrial conduit function.
-However, there is a lack of evidence and sufficient knowledge regarding the reasons for recurrence of atrial fibrillation and the reasons behind the lack of recovery of complete atrial kick/systole following conversion to sinus rhythm.
+All methods described above can convert the patient to sinus rhythm and restore atrial function.
+However, there is a lack of evidence and sufficient knowledge regarding the reasons for the recurrence of atrial fibrillation and the reasons behind the lack of recovery of complete atrial kick following conversion to sinus rhythm.